skolbot.AI Chatbot for Schools

 FAQ

-Does GEO replace SEO for UK universities?
+Does GEO replace SEO for Australian universities?

-No. GEO extends SEO — it doesn't replace it.
+No. GEO extends SEO โ€” it does not replace it.
 Traditional search still accounts for the majority of prospective student research journeys.
 GEO addresses an additional and fast-growing channel: AI-generated answers accessed through ChatGPT, Perplexity, Gemini, and Google AI Overviews.
 An effective 2026 strategy operates across both channels with tactics tailored to each.

-Is GEO relevant for post-92 universities and private providers — not just Russell Group?
+Is GEO relevant for regional universities and private providers โ€” not just Group of Eight?

 Especially relevant.
-Russell Group institutions are already embedded in AI training corpora by sheer weight of historical mention.
-Post-92 universities and private higher education providers can compete effectively on specialised queries — specific subject combinations, flexible study modes, professional pathway programmes — where Russell Group institutions haven't invested in GEO optimisation.
+Go8 institutions are already embedded in AI training corpora by sheer weight of historical mention.
+Regional universities and private higher education providers can compete effectively on specialised queries โ€” specific subject combinations, flexible study modes, professional pathway programs โ€” where Go8 institutions have not invested in GEO optimisation.
 Niche authority often outperforms broad institutional prestige in AI citation for specific queries.

-Does UCAS data contribute to GEO visibility?
+Does UAC/VTAC data contribute to GEO visibility?

 Related articles